3 A Theory of Requirements Engineering - Part II

 3.4 Implications for Practice

-The theory has both direct applications on specific requirements engineering methods and wider indirect implications for all requirements engineering practices.
+The theory has direct applications on specific requirements engineering methods and wider indirect implications for all requirements engineering practices.

 Direct Applications

-A few requirements engineering methods, notably the Problem Frame approach and some goal-oriented requirements engineering methods, are based directly on this theory.
-In these methods, requirements engineering includes three intertwined steps:
+A few requirements engineering methods–notably the Problem Frames approach and the KAOS goal-oriented requirements engineering method–are based directly on this theory.

-2. identify valid domain assumptions (Dom),
+identify valid domain assumptions (Dom),

-3. formulate machine requirements (Req) such that Req, Dom \(\vdash\) Goals.
+formulate machine requirements (Req) such that Req, Dom \(\vdash\) Goals.

 Wider Implications